JesseBuesking/omnomnum/readme.md

 ## TODOS:

+- [ ] Make sure numbers containing commas (and periods) work as well.
 - [ ] Support fractions.
+    - Not sure if it's possible to have both fractional support and multi-number (e.g. "one two three four") support.
 - [ ] Clean up and organize a bit.
 - [ ] Clean up the Makefile.
 - [ ] Prevent parse error due to ambiguities (falls back to reduce which works, but the grammar probably shouldn't be ambiguous).
-- [ ] Make sure numbers containing commas (and periods) work as well.
 - [ ] Test for thread safety.
     - Unnecessary for my current needs since I'm embedding in ruby and it has a global lock.